Israel A. Maisels: Legal career

 Following his graduation, he served in a firm of attorneys for two years as an “articled clerk” and was admitted to the Bar as an advocate of the Supreme Court of South Africa in 1930.
+In October 1932, Maisels was part of the legal team which defended Daisy de Melker, the second white woman executed for murder in South African history.
 In May 1940 he volunteered for the South African Armed Forces and was assigned to the Air Force Intelligence and dispatched to Nairobi, Kenya.
 He returned to South Africa in 1941 and was discharged from the Army with the rank of Major in October 1944.
 Prior to his discharge, he declined an offer of the position of Judge Advocate of the Armed Forces.
 His law practice grew rapidly, and he was appointed a King's Counsel (KC) in 1948 and Queen's Counsel (QC) following the death of King George VI.
 He served as chairman of the Johannesburg Bar Council from 1952 -1960 and was vice-chairman and acting chairman of the General Council of the South African Bar from 1954 – 1960.

 In his position as leader of the Johannesburg Bar, he opposed several pieces of oppressive legislation enacted by the government, including the Suppression of Communism Act which led to the persecution and imprisonment of many, but his commercial practice flourished.
 In 1956, a Vickers Viscount airplane operated by the Central African Airways (CAA) disintegrated over Tanzania, killing all passengers and crew.
 Maisels represented the CAA and was able to demonstrate that the crash was the result of metal fatigue due to faulty material.
 Vickers Armstrong paid all of the damages claimed as well as the legal costs.